leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 9. July: 4.06
 10. September: 4.14
 11. October: 4.19
-12. August: 4.27
+12. **August: 4.27**

 The following graph illustrates the data.
 <img src="report_images/management_by_inspection_month.png">

 Unsurprisingly, November and August yet again result in the highest and lowest average Management scores respectively, an overall difference of 0.57 points.

-Based on all the data, one can deduce that food safety levels are slightly higher during the colder/winter months in all 3 aspects: Hygiene, Cleanliness and Management.
-Better standards in all aspects will now be interpreted.
+Based on all the data, one can deduce that food safety levels are slightly higher during the **colder/winter months** in all 3 aspects: Hygiene, Cleanliness and Management.
+The better standards in all aspects will now be interpreted.

-During warmer months/summer, food is at higher risk of being too warm causing bacteria to grow and multiply more rapidly.
-This results in a higher risk of food poisoning which of course is very dangerous.
-Businesses must take this aspect of food safety extra seriously in summer, due to improper storage of perishable food being partiuclarly dangerous, and so, on average, businesses score lower in terms of Hygiene during warmer months.
+During warmer months/summer, food is at higher risk of being too warm causing **bacteria** to grow and multiply more rapidly.
+This results in a higher risk of **food poisoning** which of course is very dangerous.
+Businesses must take this aspect of food safety extra seriously in summer, due to improper storage of perishable food being particularly dangerous, and so, on average, businesses score lower in terms of Hygiene during warmer months.

-Cleanliness variations by season are more difficult to explain, since pests are active all the time but different months involve different pests.
-A possible reason for lower Cleanliness/Management in summer, especially August, is that staff take time off to go on holiday and take a break.
-If this is not done correctly, the kitchen cleanliness may decrease during this time provided nobody continues work to maintain cleanliness good standards, and a gap in management checks may also occur at around this time.
+Cleanliness variations by season are more difficult to explain, since pests are active year-round but different months involve different pests.
+A possible reason for lower Cleanliness/Management in summer, especially August, is that staff take time off to go on **holidays** and simply take a break.
+If this is not done correctly, the kitchen cleanliness may decrease during this time provided nobody continues work to maintain good cleanliness standards, and a gap in management checks may also occur at around this time.
 The slightly higher levels of kitchen neglect during the summer may explain why businesses score slightly worse when inspected during this season, especially in August.

+### Deprivation

+Wealth in the UK is not evenly distributed, with both very affluent and very deprived areas scattered nationwide, and the entire spectrum of affluence/deprivation levels in between.
+But of course, establishments exist everywhere, in rich and poor areas.
+A sample of affluent, average and deprived areas have been selected for analysis to determine any effects of deprivation on food safety standards.

+For each category, 8 local authorities have been carefully chosen, with 6 in England, 1 in Northern Ireland and 1 in Wales.
+The selected local authorities are as follows:

+Deprived
+- Blackpool
+- Oldham
+- Knowsley
+- Tower Hamlets
+- Newham
+- Middlesbrough
+- Derry City and Strabane
+- Blaenau Gwent

+Middle Class
+- Shropshire
+- Herefordshire
+- Breckland
+- Dorset
+- Wandsworth
+- Bedford
+- Mid Ulster
+- Ceredigion

+Affluent
+- Surrey Heath
+- Mid Sussex
+- Kensington and Chelsea
+- Buckinghamshire
+- Windsor and Maidenhead
+- Wokingham
+- Antrim and Newtownabbey
+- Monmouthshire

+And so, the mean Food Hygiene Ratings by deprivation level have been calculated, with the results to two decimal places as follows:

+Deprived: 4.46

+Middle Class: 4.74

+Affluent: 4.73

+The sample of deprived areas have significantly lower average Food Hygiene Ratings than the middle class and affluent areas.
+The sample of middle class areas score 0.01 points higher on average than the affluent areas, but this is negligible of course, and suggests that generally, food safety plateaus to a very high standard for areas that are not deprived.
+Nonetheless, the average rating in deprived areas is not alarmingly low and most businesses still achieve high scores despite possible disadvantages.

+Additionally, the mean Hygiene scores by deprivation level have also been computed.
+The results are as follows, to two decimal places:

+Deprived: 3.17

+Middle Class: 2.67

+Affluent: 2.59

+Unsurprisingly, the deprived areas have slightly lower Hygiene standards on average compared to their middle class and affluent counterparts.
+Also, the affluent areas appear to have marginally better hygiene standards than middle class areas, but the main insight is the 0.58 points difference in average hygiene scores between the deprived and affluent areas.

+Furthermore, the average Cleanliness scores by deprivation level are as follows, to two decimal places:

+Deprived: 4.45

+Middle Class: 3.54

+Affluent: 3.36

+This time, the deprived areas have significantly lower Cleanliness standards than the other areas, with the affluent areas also being slightly cleaner compared to the middle class areas.
+The difference in average cleanliness scores between the deprived and affluent areas is a whopping 1.09 points.

+Finally, the average Management scores by deprivation level are as follows, to two decimal places:

+Deprived: 4.62

+Middle Class: 3.65

+Affluent: 3.34

+There is a huge disparity in average Management standards between the deprived and affluent areas, alongside a noticeable difference between middle class and affluent areas in terms of management.
+A huge 1.28 points separates the deprived and affluent areas in terms of management scores.

+Further insights can be discovered by considering the rating counts for each deprivation level, including the pass/failure rate.
+The number of businesses achieving each rating for each sample are as follows:

+Deprived
+- 0: 36 (0.3%)
+- 1: 296 (2.48%)
+- 2: 292 (2.44%)
+- 3: 1006 (8.42%)
+- 4: 2178 (18.23%)
+- 5: 8142 (68.13%)

+Middle Class
+- 0: 7 (0.05%)
+- 1: 107 (0.71%)
+- 2: 128 (0.85%)
+- 3: 617 (4.11%)
+- 4: 1795 (11.94%)
+- 5: 12375 (82.34%)

+Affluent:
+- 0: 4 (0.03%)
+- 1: 61 (0.51%)
+- 2: 122 (1.03%)
+- 3: 565 (4.76%)
+- 4: 1464 (12.33%)
+- 5: 9658 (81.34%)

+From the statistics, clearly, a lot more businesses score poorly in the deprived areas compared to the middle class and affluent ones.

+Additionally, the pass rates by deprivation level are as follows:

+Deprived: 94.78%

+Middle Class: 98.39%

+Affluent: 98.43%

+This reveals that businesses in the deprived areas are over 3 times more likely to fail than in the other areas, solidifying the idea that deprived areas indeed have greater food safety issues than other areas.

+Unfortuanately, deprived areas in general have lower health and safety standards, hence there are various reasons for the lower food hygiene scores in deprived areas.

+Firstly, businesses in deprived areas are much more likely to suffer from finanical issues and very tight budgets.
+The limited funds may make hygiene improvements, structural repairs, pest control and safe food management unaffordable, obviously leading to lower food safety standards since attaining and maintaining excellent food safety requires investment in safety measures, something many businesses aspire to achieve but simply cannot afford it due to other aspects of the business needing the money.

+Due to education deprivation, staff in deprived areas are more likely to be underqualified and may be unaware or neglective of proper food handling, cleanliness and management standards, contributing to low ratings.

+Another possible reason for lower food safety standards in deprived areas is the desperation for money of the local residents.
+Employment deprivation is a major problem, and so, people in deprived areas may start their own food businesses, especially takeaways, as an income stream.
+Many of these people may have limited understanding of running a food business and are more likely to neglect adequate food safety as a result, instead focusing on serving customers for the money whilst cutting corners to save money.

+Crime is also more common in deprived areas, and this can include damage to businesses such as robbery.
+A robbery may lead to a loss of funds, subsequently causing possible food safety issues as already discussed.
+If the food safety documentation or records are stolen, this could be catastrophic since a lack of paperwork virtually guarantees failure.
+Many food establishments are actually for money laundering, so these ingenuine businesses are very likely to neglect food safety.
+Since crime deprivation corresponds to more money laundering businesses, this reduces average food safety scores.

+Finally, deprived areas often have poorer quality buildings.
+As seen, establishments in deprived areas are more likely to have lower cleanliness/structural standards.
+From cramped kitchens to ventilation issues to damaged floors, walls and ceilings, all the way to mould and pests, these issues will devastate cleanliness and result in low cleanliness scores and thus, lower overall scores.
+And naturally, these problems are more likely to occur in deprived areas due to the poor structural quality of buildings.

+Despite the fact that deprivation is linked to worse food safety, Northern Ireland as a whole is a somewhat deprived major region of the UK, considered by many as the most deprived, but despite this, from a previous section, NI was shown to have the highest average ratings compared to England and Wales.
+It is unclear regarding why this is the case, but there must be an underlying deeper reason.